 The license includes free product updates, free support and free premium online services.

 - Secret Media Player

 - Search/ Files scanner

-The promotional video does a none-too-subtle job of targeting a niche market for HiddenToolbox.
 The program provides a private browser that doesn’t store history and that will minimize the chances that your significant other, boss or anyone else will find something embarrassing on your computer.

 The entire program is hidden from the Start menu, in fact.
 You open it up with a keyboard shortcut: QWOP simultaneously by default.
 It will then ask you for a password to open up the program.

 From there, you get a browser, a media organizer, a search feature, a download manager and other interfaces.
 The program can play media files in most formats and allows you to view images without leaving any history on your computer.

 The program uses 256-bit encryption to protect any files you have hidden.

 There’s also a feature that allows you to remotely destroy the program and all the hidden data associated with it.